 Is there a vaccine?

-Currently, there is no specific medicine or vaccine for Zika virus.
-Scientists are working to create one but it’s likely to be years before a Zika vaccine is available.
+Currently, there is no specific medicine or vaccine for the Zika virus.
+Scientists are working to create one, but it’s likely to be years before a Zika vaccine is available.

 How can I protect myself from Zika?

-Because there is no Zika vaccine and no medication, the best approach is to avoid getting mosquito bites, especially if you are living or travelling into a country where the Zika virus spreads.
+Because there is no Zika vaccine and no medication, the best approach is to avoid getting mosquito bites, especially if you are living or traveling in a country where the Zika virus spreads.
 Try using insect repellents, wearing long-sleeved clothes, sleeping under a mosquito net, and installing window nets.

 How do I get tested?